tencurse/neocities/src/logs/bookbug.md

 read the other members’ book reviews:

 {% for button in button_bookbug %}[![{{ button.title }}]({{ button.img }})]({{ button.url }}){.outlink}{% endfor %} {.outlink-group}

-note that the inclusion of any websites above and their opinions are not necessarily reflective of my own. :~)